Scene Prior Filtering for Depth Super-Resolution: Experimental Results

-\textbf{Visual Comparison.} Figs.~\ref{fig:NYU_X16}-\ref{fig:RGBDD_Real} provide visual comparison results on both the synthetic (Figs.~\ref{fig:NYU_X16}-\ref{fig:Midd_X16}) and real-world (Fig.~\ref{fig:RGBDD_Real}) datasets.
-In the error maps, a brighter color indicates a larger error.
-It is evident that our method predicts depth with superior edge accuracy and fewer errors.
-For example, the edges of the person’s arm in Fig.~\ref{fig:RGBDD_X16} and the sculpture in Fig.~\ref{fig:Lu_X16} are more distinct compared to other methods, while the error maps display smaller errors.
+Fig. \ref{fig:NRLM_X16} presents the visual results on synthetic datasets with bicubic downsampling.
+It is evident that our method predicts depth with superior edge accuracy.
+For example, the edges of the human hand and the sculpture are more distinct than others, and the error maps display smaller errors.

+Furthermore, Tab.~\ref{tab:X32_64} lists the quantitative comparisons on $\times 32$ DSR, showing that both our SPFNet and SPFNet-D achieve the best performance at this large scale factor.
+For instance, compared to the second-best approach, our SPFNet reduces the RMSE by $2.01cm$ on the NYU-v2 dataset and by $1.08cm$ on the RGB-D-D dataset.

+Furthermore, Fig. \ref{fig:RGBDD_x32} presents a visual comparison on $\times32$ RGB-D-D dataset, demonstrating that our method maintains satisfactory performance even at large scale factors.
+For instance, the structure and edges of the chair predicted by our SPFNet and SPFNet-D in Fig. \ref{fig:RGBDD_x32} are more accurate and closer to the ground truth compared to other methods.

+\textbf{Experimental Results on the Real-world DSR.} We perform experiments on real-world RGB-D-D and TOFDSR datasets to evaluate the performance of DSR methods in real environments, where LR and ground-truth depth are captured in real-world scenes.
+Specifically, RGB-D-D consists of $2,215$ RGB-D pairs for training and $405$ pairs for testing.
+Additionally, we employ the colorization approach \cite{levin2004colorization} to fill in the raw LR depth in TOFDC \cite{yan2024tri} as new LR depth input, resulting in the TOFDSR dataset, which includes $10K$ RGB-D pairs in the training set and $560$ pairs in the test set.

-Different from synthetic datasets, LR depth captured in real-world environment often exhibits severe structure distortion.
-Fig.~\ref{fig:RGBDD_Real} shows the visual results on the real-world RGB-D-D dataset, demonstrating that our approach is capable of recovering more accurate edges compared to other methods.
-For instance, the edges of the hand and the box predicted by our SPFNet in Fig.~\ref{fig:RGBDD_Real} are more closely aligned with the ground-truth depth.
-In short, these visual results confirm that our method is very effective in restoring HR depth.
+As shown in Tab.~\ref{tab:Real}, our method achieves the best performance on the RGB-D-D dataset and delivers competitive results on the TOFDSR dataset.
+For example, SPFNet-D reduces RMSE by $30.26\%$ compared to the second-best SGNet on RGB-D-D. Unlike synthetic datasets, LR depth captured in real-world environments often exhibits severe structural distortion.
+Fig.~\ref{fig:RGBDD_Real} shows the visual results on the real-world RGB-D-D and TOFDSR, demonstrating that our approach recovers more accurate edges compared to others.
+For instance, the edges of the hand (RGB-D-D) and the arm (TOFDSR) predicted by SPFNet in Fig.~\ref{fig:RGBDD_Real} are more closely aligned with the GT depth.
+Overall, these quantitative and visual results indicate that our method can effectively improve DSR performance in real-world scenarios.

+\textbf{Model Complexity Analysis.} To fairly validate the effectiveness of our method, Fig.~\ref{fig:Params_Time_X16Lu} presents a comparative analysis between SPFNet-D and previous state-of-the-art methods under identical experimental settings, evaluating performance, parameters, memory usage, inference time, and FLOPs.
+It can be clearly observed that our method achieves optimal performance while maintaining competitive computational costs.
+For example, compared with the second-best SGNet, our method achieves a $9.30\%$ reduction in RMSE while maintaining comparable memory usage, and significantly decreases the number of parameters by $64.75\%$, inference time by $46.06\%$, and FLOPs by $68.59\%$.